DNA-and-Natural-Algorithms-Group/PathwayElaboration/README.md

 # References

-[1] Zolaktaf, Sedigheh, Frits Dannenberg, Erik Winfree, Alexandre Bouchard-Côté, Mark Schmidt, and Anne Condon.
-"Efficient Parameter Estimation for DNA Kinetics Modeled as Continuous-Time Markov Chains."
-In International Conference on DNA Computing and Molecular Programming, pp. 80-99.
-Springer, Cham, 2019.
+[1]  Sedigheh Zolaktaf, Frits Dannenberg, Mark Schmidt, Anne Condon, and Erik Winfree, The Pathway Elaboration Method for Mean First Passage Time Estimation in Large Continuous-Time Markov Chains with Applications to Nucleic Acid Kinetics, under review.

 [2] Schaeffer, J.M., Thachuk, C., Winfree, E.: Stochastic simulation of the kinetics of multiple interacting nucleic acid strands.
 In: Proceedings of the 21st International Conference on DNA Computing and Molecular Programming-Volume 9211 (2015)